 4) Not Checking Fabric Rolls for Quality

 This one is very easy to fix.
-Most of us do it like this…
+But most of us do it like this…

 We receive fabric for production, take a little swatch from one of the rolls, but don’t open all of them and check them thoroughly.
 Then by the time we cut into the rolls for production and find issues or flaws, it’s been 45 days and the vendor won’t do anything for us.